jaapbrasser/SharedScripts/README.md

 # SharedScripts
-This is a collection of scripts that I have shared online.
+This is a collection of scripts that are shared online.

 ## TechNet Gallery